User Manual

 Selecting objects · Traversing the object hierarchy · Creating and inserting new objects · Getting and setting object properties · Tags and their methods

 After reading, you drag "Selecting objects" into Core / Foundational.
 You drag "Traversing the object hierarchy" into Important Detail.
 You Ctrl+click both cards, choose "Requires" from the connection type dropdown, and type "You must be able to select an object before traversing from it."
 You click "Add connection".
-A curved arrow appears between the two cards labelled "R".
+A curved arrow appears labelled "R".

 Depth check responses